IBM/CryoRL-pytorch/README.md

-# CryoRL: Reinforcement Learning-powered cryoEM data collection
+# CryoRL: Reinforcement Learning-powered cryo-EM data collection

 ![IMG_0029](https://user-images.githubusercontent.com/109689432/183966746-42acd7a4-f482-4d35-b107-108bfc764c3d.jpg)

-CryoRL utilizes a two-fold regressor and reinforcement learning network to determine an optimized cryoEM microscope trajectory from low-magnification images.
-CryoRL's regressor predicts and assigns CTF-associated quality scores to hole-level images.
-The resulting scores are then used by CryoRL's DQN-based reinforcement learning policy to map a trajectory of target holes.
+CryoRL utilizes a two-fold regressor and reinforcement learning networks to determine an optimized cryo-EM trajectory from low-magnified images.
+CryoRL's regressor predicts CTF-associated quality scores to hole-level images.
+The resulting scores are then used by CryoRL's DQN-based reinforcement learning to map a trajectory of target holes.
 CryoRL is currently still in testing; more can be found in ["Outperforming cryoEM experts in data collection using artificial intelligence", Li Y, Fan Q, et al.](https://www.biorxiv.org/content/10.1101/2022.06.17.496614v1.full).

 ## Step 0: Installation